 3. PetArmor 7 Way De-Wormer for Large Dogs (Alternate)

 This broad-spectrum chewable is suitable for larger dogs and puppies over 12 weeks, helping address several common intestinal parasites.
-The chewable format makes dosing straightforward, which is especially useful for bigger breeds that may resist pills.
+The chewable format makes dosing straightforward, especially for bigger breeds that may resist pills.
 Many owners find it convenient for routine care.

 What We Like: